 We've tested the following trial and free versions of some of the best known PDF editors for Mac, read on to find out which one is best for you.

-You can also use Apple's own PDF editor Preview to edit PDFs on a Mac, read our tips for creating, saving, editing and sharing PDFs with Preview here.
+You can also use Apple's own PDF editor Preview to edit PDFs on a Mac, we have tips for using Preview to edit a PDF on a Mac here.

 PDFelement 6 Pro